sempernow/refpages/REFs/Ansible.md

 - `~/.ansible.cfg`
 - `/etc/ansible/ansible.cfg`

+(None are created upon installation.)

 ### Create a local configuration

->`ansible-config` provides all the configuration settings available, their defaults, how to set them and where their current value comes from.
+The `ansible-config` command provides all the configuration settings available, their defaults, how to set them and where their current value comes from.

 ```bash
 # Defaults